smitwaman/aws-cloud-appserver-demo/Part-4.md

 7.Now SSH to EC2 with following command

-''' ssh -i key.pem user@public IP'''
+ ▪️ ssh -i key.pem user@public IP
+Here you change user as your username and paste public IP that you had copied simply hit 🎯 enter.